-Meetings will be held online unless otherwise noted.
+Meetings will be held online until COVID-19 restrictions allow.
 If you would like to visit one of our meetings, please email firstname.lastname@example.org for the meeting link.

 Day Meetings are held at 10:00am on the 2nd Monday of the month unless otherwise noted.

 Evening Meetings are held at 7:00pm on the Tuesday following the 2nd Monday unless otherwise noted.

 |Day Guild||November 9, 2020||Hand Knitting Design in Japan|